gabriele6/AmongAIs-AI0/README.md

 # AmongAIs-AI0
-An AI agent able to play a social deduction and shooting game
+An AI agent able to play a social deduction, capture the flag third-person shooting game

 ## Usage
 To run the agent, simply download the ai0-agent.py file from the Github repository, and run it in a terminal with